 This is a remote internship.
 Interns should be prepared to commit 10 to 15 hours a week for at least 12 weeks or the length of a quarter/semester.
 Interns should not simultaneously maintain positions at any of Orange Coast’s competition publications.

 As part of the application process, students are asked to submit thumbnail pitches of three specific interview possibilities that would be appropriate for the magazine’s People & Places section—these regular features are found in the front of the book and are fun, quick peeks into life in Orange County.
 For example, in one issue, we interviewed Local Natives singer Ryan Hahn, in another issue we highlighted Instagram star Joey Marie Choi, and, in yet another, we profiled whale-watch pilot Dave Anderson.
 The pages we’d like to see pitches for are Person of Interest, Trade Secrets, Quotes, Stats, or O.C.’s Own.

-If a student is invited to our offices for an interview with Astgik, he or she should be prepared to discuss these ideas based on preliminary research, in the event that any of the three suggestions prove suitable for publication.
+If a student is invited to an interview with Astgik, he or she should be prepared to discuss these ideas based on preliminary research, in the event that any of the three suggestions prove suitable for publication.

 Please e-mail a cover letter, resume, three thumbnail ideas for People & Places stories, and at least one writing sample to email@example.com.